Acc0LadE/Multi-Client-Server/README.md

-# Multi-Client-Server
+# SERVER COMMUNICATOR
-Multiple Clients can connect to one Server and exchange data with each other through the server.
+Use this project to setup Server and Multiple Client Communication line where we can send messages from the Client to Server.